 - You lose weight quickly while you planting trees in the hot sun.

-- Constant activity in the purified air helps you to ease depression, improve mental function, and reduce stress and anxiety.
+- The constant activity in the purified air helps you to ease depression, improve mental function, and reduce stress and anxiety.
 (The best part of this job)

 - You spend a lot of time in the great outdoors.

-- Job last only a few months, so there is nothing to overdo.
+- The job lasts only a few months, so there is nothing to overdo.

-- Business executives are very friendly and helpful.
+- The business executives are very friendly and helpful.

 - 0 travel and living costs.

-- It’s the perfect job if you love physical performance required jobs.
+- A tree planting job is a perfect job if you love physical performance-required jobs.

-- Sharing living room with complete strangers for a whole summer.
+- Sharing a living room with complete strangers for a whole summer.

 - Sometimes you need to access areas that are remote or difficult to reach.